For more information and registration, click here.

 Research shows that mindfulness practice improves concentration, attention regulation, self-observation (of mental activity), working memory, and emotion regulation.

-Contact firstname.lastname@example.org or email@example.com for questions.
+Contact firstname.lastname@example.org to inquire.
 Terry’s book is available at terrymhuff.com.

 Thursday Evening, April 16 to Thursday Noon, April 23; Special three night option April 16 – 19 (Retreat full, waitlist open)

 Led by Lisa Ernst